A IS FOR AGRICULTURE, AMISH, ARCHAEOLOGY, & ART

 Rhode Island has had many FORTS.
 Most of them have been destroyed but a few of the forts have monuments or been made into parks and there are 4 Colonial Forts.
 During the Civil War, Fort Adams was used temporarily as the United States Naval Academy.
 In 1953, the Army gave Fort Adams to the Navy, which still uses some of the grounds for family housing.
 In 1965, the fort was given to the state for use as Fort Adams State Park.
 In 1976, the fort was declared a National Historic Landmark.
 In 1994, the Fort Adams Trust was formed, which provides guided tours at the fort.
 President Dwight D. Eisenhower lived at the former commanding officer's quarters during his summer vacations in Newport in 1958 and 1960.

-Rhode Island has a variety of INSECTS and bugs including many butterflies and moths.
-The largest bug in the world is a big blue termite (928 times actual size) is on the roof of New England Pest Control in Providence.
+Rhode Island has a variety of INSECTS and bugs including many butterflies and moths and dragonflies and damselflies.
+Other insects include Beetlesand grasshoppers and crickets.
+There are also Bees and Wasps and True Bugs.
+Beekeeping is popular and there are many Beekeeper Associations.
+The largest bug in the world is a big blue termite is on the roof of New England Pest Control in Providence.